abagames/various-actions-in-a-one-button-game/README.md

 [![SUB JUMP](https://github.com/abagames/crisp-game-lib-games/raw/main/docs/subjump/screenshot.gif)](https://abagames.github.io/crisp-game-lib-games/?subjump)

-By setting the lower half of the screen as underwater and the upper half as air, the buttons can play multiple roles, such as ascending when in the water and jumping when in the air.
+By setting the lower half of the screen as underwater and the upper half as air, the button can play multiple roles, such as ascending when in the water and jumping when in the air.

 ## Use of items